ExeterCodeClub/Support/timelapse.md

 - a set of testing images

 ## Task 3 - Video replay system
 This task will involve building an interface that displays image history to the user in a presentable form.
-This one might be considered quite difficult.
 ### Aims
 - read the image directory and sequentially display images
   - python library to display an image to the screen,